-Note You should confirm that the INSERT statements for this table (in the hds\udb\setup\for\replicate.sql script) specify the proper character set and sort order for your DB2 Universal Database server.
+Note Be sure to confirm that the INSERT statements for this table (in the hds\udb\setup\for\replicate.sql script) specify the proper character set and sort order for your DB2 Universal Database server.

 When using Replication Server version 12.0 or later, the replicate database sort order and character set must be recorded in the RS\INFO table.